kwai/blaze/README.md

   .... # your original arguments goes here
 ```

-At the same time, there are a series of configurations that you can use to control Blaze finely.
+At the same time, there are a series of configurations that you can use to control Blaze with more granularity.

 | Parameter                                                         | Default value         | Description                                                                                      |
 |-------------------------------------------------------------------|-----------------------|--------------------------------------------------------------------------------------------------|